twelve17/anveomg/README.md

 # AnveOMG

-SMS message store and UI for use with anveo.com's SMS gateway.
+Message store and UI for use with anveo.com's SMS gateway.

 This is a little [compojure](https://github.com/weavejester/compojure) web app that interfaces with [anveo.com](http://www.anveo.com)'s SMS gateway.
-It saves SMS messages sent by the gateway and provides a little UI that lets you view locally stored messages and reply to messages (sending them back to anveo).
-It's my fun project to learn clojure with, so be warned, the clojure in here probably sucks.
+It saves SMS messages sent by the gateway and provides a UI for viewing locally stored messages and replying to messages (sending them back to anveo).
+It's my fun couple-of-days project to learn clojure with, so be warned, the clojure in here probably sucks.

 *Note: The author of this software is in no way affiliated with anveo.com.*

 ## Anveo Setup

-As of this writing, the free tier subscription level provides the functionality required to integrate with AnveOMG.
+As of this writing, the [free tier subscription level](http://www.anveo.com/consumer/service.asp) provides the functionality required to integrate with AnveOMG.

 Assuming you have a Anveo account and a phone number, do the following:

 - Set up a "Call Flow API Key" by loggin into your account and going to the [API link at the bottom of the page](https://www.anveo.com/api.asp).
 If you have not done this already, you will see an option to create an `API UserKey` under the `API Configuration` section on the right.
 You wil need this key later.

-- Go to the ["Phone Numbers" -> "Manage Phone Number"](https://www.anveo.com/phonenumbers.asp) page.
+- Go to the ["Phone Numbers" → "Manage Phone Number"](https://www.anveo.com/phonenumbers.asp) page.
 Click on "Edit" for the phone number you wish to integrate with AnveOMG.
 Go to the SMS options tab.
 Under "SMS Forwarding Options", check the box for "Forward to URL:".
-Assuming you have set up AnveOMG on a host named `www.example.com` running on port `8000`, set the URL value to: `http://www.example.com:8000/api/message?from=$[from]$&to=$[to]$&message=$[message]$`.
-Note that this Anveo feature does not seem to support self-signed SSL certs, so you will need to use a http URL if you do not have a self-signed SSL associated with your server running AnveOMG.
+Assuming you have set up AnveOMG on a host named `www.example.com` running on port `9002`, set the URL value to: `http://www.example.com:9002/api/message?from=$[from]$&to=$[to]$&message=$[message]$`.
+Note that this Anveo feature does not seem to support self-signed SSL certificates, so you will need to use a http URL unless you have a proper SSL certificate associated with your server running AnveOMG.

 ## AnveOMG Setup